bahrus/trans-render/README.md

 ## Loosely Coupled Template Merging When Template Is Specified on RHS[TODO]

-The markup above assumes the developer can, and wants to, dictate what the markup should look like.
+The markup above assumes the developer wants to decide where templates should be inserted.
+In many cases, that's perfectly appropriate.
 But in some cases, the markup should be loosely coupled from the need to insert a template.
-For example, maybe we want the markup to specialize in what is needed for the light children of a component, but we need to transform that markup into something that makes sense inside the ShadowDOM of a component, when using something like [slot-bot](https://github.com/bahrus/slot-bot).

-Maybe the core HTML markup comes from a third party source, but we want to insert some custom content into that stream.
+For example, maybe the core HTML markup comes from a third party source, but we want to insert some custom content into that stream.

 How can we do this declaratively?